NikaOrl/next-header/src/stories/with-scroll-fixed-position.md

-### Long page with a lot of content, fixed position and scroll
+## Long page with a lot of content, fixed position and scroll for the whole page

-For some pages header can have a fixed position
+For some pages the header can have a fixed position and scroll for the whole page

-#### Tempalte for this example looks like code below
+### The template for this example looks like the code below

 ```
 <style>